 If you’re anything like me, by the time you’ve really started to get to know a pair of running shoes, they’re probably getting pretty funky.
-Hours and hours of sweat have poured into them, sinking into pretty much every inch of fabric.
+Hours and hours of sweat have poured into them, soaking into pretty much every inch of fabric.
 So you need to know how to wash running shoes.

-And if you’re really like me, you’re concerned about the wonky footstink you’re putting off mile after mile, but you’re even more concerned about ruining your precious, expensive playthings by throwing them in the washing machine.
+And if you’re really like me, you’re concerned about the footstink you’re putting off mile after mile, but you’re even more concerned about ruining your expensive trainers by throwing them in the washing machine.

 No, they won’t.
 Really.

 It’s actually pretty hard to hurt your shoes in the washing machine.
 (The dryer on the other hand…that’s a big no-no.) As long as you follow the right steps and take the right precautions:

 - remove any inserts such as in-soles or orthotics